Page Content

 Surgical first assistants most often work in hospital operating rooms, outpatient centers, or specialty clinics.

 Surgical first assistants work daytime or evening shifts and can be on call for overnight or weekend periods on a rotating basis.
-This role requires you to be on your feet for long periods of time during a shift.
+This role requires you to be on your feet for long periods during a shift.

 Becoming a surgical first assistant

-Quality surgical assisting programs are identified by earning accreditation from the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA), a collaborative effort including Association of Surgical Assistants (ASA), American College of Surgeons (ACS), and Subcommittee on Accreditation for Surgical Assisting (SASA), and by Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Quality surgical assisting programs are identified by earning accreditation from the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA), a collaborative effort including the Association of Surgical Assistants (ASA), the American College of Surgeons (ACS), and Subcommittee on Accreditation for Surgical Assisting (SASA), and by Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 CAAHEP is a recognized accreditation agency of the Council for Higher Education Accreditation (CHEA).
 In addition, surgical assisting programs are associated with educational centers that are institutionally accredited by agencies recognized by the United States Department of Education (USDE), The Joint Commission, or a state agency acceptable to CAAHEP and the ARC/STSA.

 To find an educational program to become a surgical assistant, visit the CAAHEP website and search to find an accredited program.
 Current CAAHEP-accredited programs range from 12 months to 24 months.
 Surgical assisting is a specialty profession that requires specific training over and above a degree in science or a health profession.
-Graduates of a CAAHEP accredited program are eligible to sit for national certification examinations through the National Board of Surgical Technology and Surgical Assisting (NBSTSA) or National Commission for the Certification of Surgical Assistants (NCCSA).
+Graduates of a CAAHEP-accredited program are eligible to sit for national certification examinations through the National Board of Surgical Technology and Surgical Assisting (NBSTSA) or National Commission for the Certification of Surgical Assistants (NCCSA).

 Higher education requirements

-Admissions requirements for specific first assist training programs will vary.
+Admissions requirements for specific surgical first assist training programs will vary.
 After a high school education or equivalent, some common education requirements and prerequisites include:

 • Associate degree in allied health field